shreyash24-tech/Leetcode-solutions/README.md

-# Leetcode-solutions
+# LeetCode Solutions

-Consistent LeetCode practice repository showcasing problem-solving skills and DSA fundamentals.
+This repository contains my daily LeetCode practice solutions.
+Language used: Java
+Goal: Improve DSA & interview preparation.

+All solutions are written by me for learning purposes.